yanqi27/core_analyzer/README.md

+# Core Analyzer
-Core analyzer is a power tool to debug memory issues.
+A power tool to debug memory issues.
 By parsing the memory image of a process's core dump file or its live address space, core analyzer is able to scan the target's heap data for memory corruption, search the whole address space for data object's references, or analyze memory pattern.
 It is thorough, labor-free, and insightful.
 It is proved to be invaluable to debug many tough issues.

-The main features include:
+# Features
 * Heap Memory
     - Scan heap and report memory corruption and memory usage statistics
     - Display the layout of memory blocks surrounding a given address